deanlandolt/typewise/CONTRIBUTING.md

-# bytewise is an OPEN Open Source Project
+# typewise is an OPEN Open Source Project

 -----------------------------------------